kingkw1/kingkw1/README.md

 ## 🔍 Currently exploring:

+- AI-driven AR/VR simulations and player behavior analysis
+- AI for emotion-aware computing and multimodal learning (audio, video, text)
 - Generative AI & LLMs for code analysis and autonomous agents
-- AI for emotion-aware computing and multimodal learning (audio, video, text)
 - Reinforcement learning applied to human-agent collaboration
-- AI-driven AR/VR simulations and player behavior analysis

 ## 🛠️ Projects

-### Human-State Aware AI for Adaptive Technology (Simulations using AR/VR/Desktop)
+### 🎭 Human-State Aware AI for Adaptive Technology (Simulations using AR/VR/Desktop)

 🔹 Developed an AI model for recognizing human emotions from physiological and behavioral signals in VR environments.